-Matroska files and streams are found in three main forms: audio-video files, audio-only, and occasionally with stereoscopic video tracks.
+Matroska files and streams are found in three main forms: audio-video, audio-only, and (occasionally) stereoscopic video.

 Historically, Matroska files and streams have used the following media types with an "x-" prefix.
 For better compatibility, a system SHOULD be able to handle both formats.
 Newer systems SHOULD NOT use the historic format and use the format that follows the format in [RFC6838] instead.